 DEF is a solution of solid urea that is dissolved in deionized water to produce a final concentration of 32.5% urea.
 Most SCR systems are designed to operate only on DEF concentration of 32.5 percent.
-DEF solution of 32.5% urea has the lowest attainable freeze point of -11.5° C (11.3° F).
+DEF solution of 32.5% urea has the lowest attainable freeze point of $-11.5^{\circ}$ C ( $11.3^{\circ}$ F).
 DEF concentrations that are higher or lower than 32.5% have higher freeze points.
 DEF dosing systems and "ISO 22241-1" specifications are designed for a solution that is approximately 32.5%.

-Cat offers refractometers that can be used to measure DEF concentration.
-Refer to Table 39 for the part numbers.
+Caterpillar offers refractometers that can be used to measure DEF concentration.
+Refer to Table 40 for the part numbers.
 Follow the instructions provided with the instruments.

-Cat DEF Refractometers Refractometer Part Numbers 360-0774 Digital display, easy to use, and multifunctional (DEF, coolant, battery fluid, and more)

-(Table 39, contd) 431-7087 Analog, specific to DEF, and requires a multi-step test procedure
+Cat DEF Refractometers Refractometer Part Numbers 360-0774 Digital display, easy to use, and multifunctional (DEF, coolant, battery fluid, and more) Fait Nullipers 431-7087 Analog, specific to DEF, and requires a multi-step test procedure